 The apex planning body for power sector will carry out a fresh survey of power plants that have captive coal mines as it looks to ensure that environment disputes did not derail projects which have made substantial progress.
 The power ministry has asked the Central Electricity Authority (CEA) to get a clearer picture on the progress made by such projects.
+“This (the fresh survey) will help the government in suggesting policy prescription to addresses environmental concerns and limit disruption of development projects,” a power ministry official said.

 The environment ministry has categorised major coal mining areas in the country as “go” and “no go” areas, specifying regions where mining can be permitted after necessary clearances.
 Though the categorisation is indicative in nature, it has made power project developers jittery as several of their existing and upcoming coal mining operations and captive mines now fall in the areas barred for mining.